Hello, p5!

 Processing is a programming language created for visual artists learning to make creative coding projects.
 It was released in 2001 by MIT Media Lab alumni and creative coders Casey Reas and Benjamin Fry.
 The project is now also led by Daniel Shiffman, who has published a number of popular books and video tutorials on creating art with Processing.

-Processing combines a simple programming environment, a programming language built on top of Java, and a drawing library to create an low friction entry point for creative computing.
+Processing combines a simple programming environment, a programming language built on top of Java, and a drawing library to create a low friction entry point for creative computing.
 In addition to the basic but powerful drawing API, and has libraries for other common applications like sound and networking.

 p5.js